altunixon/wips/lns/altina_ln/ASP-52-.md

 That… … because this is an army headquarter with four thousand soldiers protecting it?
 After all, the important people of the regiment are here, so I didn’t think that anyone could come here easily.”

 “If that’s the case, you should have come and find me!
 When I heard that the Marie Quatre Army was coming, I thought Regis-chan would be tagging along too.
 I was wondering when you will come and visit me, whether you are on the way here.
 If I keep waiting and you don’t come, then in the end I will still need to come and find you personally.
-How are you going to compensate me for that!"
+How are you going to compensate me for that!"<br/>

 “It’s my fault?!”